Tips to become a published EMS author

 There are more opportunities than ever to become a published writer.
 Most authors, both within and outside of EMS, will tell you the key to becoming published is to write, and write often.
 Then write some more.

 Kick-off your writing career by:

-• Comment on the blogs of other EMS authors.
+- Comment on the blog posts of other EMS authors.

-2. Create your own Twitter account and become a microblogger.
+Create your own Twitter account and become a microblogger.
 Tweets are limited to 140 characters which forces concise writing, question asking, and resource sharing.
-Read more about how Twitter is making me a better writer.

 Share your EMS blog or Twitter account address with EMS1 readers in the comments area to increase your readership.